-Graduate Studies in Biochemistry and Molecular Biology
+Interdisciplinary Graduate Program in Biomedical Sciences: Biochemistry and Molecular Biology

 is designed to provide a comprehensive knowledge base along with the research and training experience necessary for the development of independent investigators in various areas of biochemistry and molecular biology.
-This broad area includes gene regulation, cellular signal transduction, cell-cell communications, structural biology, receptor endocytosis & protein trafficking, redox biology, carbohydrate biology, autophagy, apoptosis & other cell death pathways, biology of microRNAs, cell cycle regulation, enzymology, immunology, stem cell biology, neuronal differentiation and neurodevelopmental disorders, endocrinology, metabolism (protein, lipid, and carbohydrate) and biofilms and microbial communities.
+This broad area includes gene regulation, cellular signal transduction, cell-cell communications, structural biology, receptor endocytosis & protein trafficking, redox biology, carbohydrate biology, autophagy, apoptosis & other cell death pathways, biology of microRNAs, cell cycle regulation, enzymology, immunology, stem cell biology, neuronal differentiation and neurodevelopmental disorders, endocrinology, metabolism (protein, lipid, and carbohydrate), and biofilms and microbial communities.

 Overview of the BMB Graduate Program

-Entering graduate students enroll in general biochemistry and cell biology under the IGPBS basic curriculum and the BMB advanced curriculum.
+Entering graduate students enroll in general biochemistry and cell biology under the IGPBS basic curriculum.
 Students will take courses common to most IGPBS students in the fall semester followed by courses specific for the BMB doctoral program in subsequent semesters.
-Advanced BMB courses in the areas of metabolism, proteins and nucleic acids, and specialized electives are offered in the 1st
+Advanced BMB courses in the areas of metabolism, proteins and nucleic acids, critical thinking and specialized electives are offered in the 1st

-As part of the Ph.D. curriculum, students will start their comprehensive exam during the 2nd year Spring semester and finish the exam by the end of the 3rd year Fall semester.
-Successful completion of the comprehensive examination is a prerequisite for and enters the student into candidacy for Ph.D. degree.
-Details about the comprehensive exam can be obtained by clicking the link: http://www.unmc.edu/biochemistry/education/graduate/comp-exam.html.
+year Fall semester.
+Successful completion of the comprehensive examination enters the student into candidacy for PhD degree.
+Details about the comprehensive exam can be obtained by here

-The Dissertation: Students usually defend their dissertation within five and half years from the date of initial registration as a Ph.D.- student.
+The Dissertation: Students usually defend their dissertation within five and half years from the date of initial registration as a PhD student.
 However, it should be emphasized that neither course completion nor time spent in the program qualify for granting of the degree.
 The degree is awarded primarily for high attainment in the field of scholarship and for demonstrated power of independent research in some area(s) of biochemistry and molecular biology.
 The criteria for determining whether a research project is ready for defense is established by a student’s advisor and the supervisory committee.

 Major Research Areas in the BMB Graduate Program